-The education sector is an essential area of investment that is achieved through partnership between the public and private sectors.
-The main objective of PPP is to enhance the capacity of the sector in developing and enhancing supportive infrastructure, academic activities, expertise and various services at all levels of education and training.
+The education sector is an essential area of investment through partnership between the public and private sectors.
+The main objective of PPP is to enhance capacity of the sector in developing and enhancing supportive infrastructure, academics, expertize, and various services at all levels of education and training.
 The government has set regulations in the provision of primary education.
-The participation of the private sector in education development will involve several factors including the following:
+The participation of private sector in education development will involve several factors, including the following: